Nees Names Warriors Squad for World Cup Qualifiers | 263Chat

 Full provisional squad:

-Goalkeepers: Washington Arubi (Marumo Gallants), Elvis Chipeseze (Magesi), Martin Mapisa (MWOS)
+Goalkeepers: Washington Arubi (Marumo Gallants), Elvis Chipezeze (Magesi), Martin Mapisa (MWOS)

 Midfielders: Marshall Munetsi (Wolves), Marvelous Nakamba (Luton Town), Jonah Fabisch (FC Erzgebirg Aue), Sean Fusire (Sheffield Wednesday), Prosper Padera (SJK, Finland), Tawanda Chirewa (Wolves), Knowledge Musona (Scotland FC)